 He was a living example who showed, a scientist’s biggest asset is his invincible curiosity and quest for self-learning.

-It’s high time we appreciate our scientists and bring them to limelight so that they don’t remain a lesser known figure always.
+It’s high time we appreciate our scientists and bring them to the limelight so that they don’t remain a lesser-known figure always.

 There is a documentary on the great scientist made just before death.
 Click the link below-